Lake Mungo remains: Current status

 The bones were unconditionally repatriated in 1992 to the traditional owners, an alliance called the Three Traditional Tribal Groups (3TTG), consisting of the Paakantji, the Muthi Muthi, and the Ngiyampaa.
-LM1 had become a symbol of the long Aboriginal occupation in Australia, and an important icon for both archaeologists and indigenous Australians.
-LM1 is now in a locked vault at the Mungo National Park exhibition centre.
-The vault has a double lock and can be opened only if two keys are used.
-One key is controlled by archaeologists, the other by the local indigenous peoples.
+LM1 had become a symbol of the long Aboriginal presence in Australia, and an important icon for both archaeologists and Indigenous Australians.
+LM1 was locked vault at the Mungo National Park exhibition centre.
+The vault had a double lock and could be opened only if two keys are used.
+One key was controlled by archaeologists, the other by the local Indigenous peoples.

 In late 2013, the NSW government, dismissed all management structures, leaving nothing in place to own or care for the remains.
 A new plan of management was delivered by a consultancy in early 2014, but there was no one to implement it.

 On 24 May 2022 Mungo Lady and Mungo Man were reburied.
 In a statement, Heritage NSW, which had custody of the remains, said the state government “did not authorise, conduct, or endorse the removal and subsequent burial of any remains on 24 May”.

 Lake Mungo 3 (LM3)

 Discovery

 Lake Mungo 3 (LM3) was discovered by ANU geomorphologist Jim Bowler on 26 February 1974 when shifting sand dunes exposed the remains.
 LM3 was found near Lake Mungo, one of several dry lakes in the southeast part of the continent and 500m east of the LM1 site.
 The body had been laid out in great ceremony on its back, with knees bent and hands positioned at the groin with the fingers interlocked.
 Next to the body were the remains of fire.
 The body had been sprinkled with red ochre, in the earliest known example of such a sophisticated and artistic burial practice.
 This ritual burial aspect of the discovery has been particularly significant to Aboriginal Australians, since it indicates that certain cultural traditions have existed on the Australian continent for much longer than previously thought.
 At the time of LM3's discovery, it was believed that Aboriginal peoples had arrived in Australia from Asia around 20,000 years ago.
-Since the discovery of LM3, further archeological finds at Lake Mungo suggest that human occupation of the area dates as far back as 50,000 years ago.
+Since the discovery of LM3, further archeological finds at Lake Mungo suggest that human occupation of the area dates as far back as 46,000–50,000 years ago.